-While a "Hate Crime" designation enhances the Assault, if the accused fails to complete the crime or only attempts the offense, then it is considered an attempted crime.
+While a hate crime designation enhances the Assault, if the accused fails to complete the crime or only attempts the offense, then it is considered an attempted crime.
 It is as simple as it sounds.
 Attempted Assaults decrease the degree of the Assault by one level.
 In the scenario above, the person accused of Attempted Assault in the Second Degree would not face a "D" felony, but an "E" felony punishable by up to four years in prison.Potential Defenses to the Crime of Assault

-A defense that may work for one Assault case may not work for another.
+- A defense that may work for one Assault case may not work for another.
 Each defense is case specific and should be vetted with your New York criminal defense lawyer.
 The following are some potential areas of law and legal defenses to Assault and other crimes found in the New York Penal Law:

-Regardless, each of these may be something to address with your New York criminal defense attorney in the event you are arrested for Assault.Consulting a New York Assault Attorney
+Regardless, each of these may be something to address with your New York assault attorney in the event you are arrested for Assault.Consulting a New York Assault Attorney